New facilities to meet needs

 Suzanne Lareau

-November 5, 2020
+5 November 2020

-Despite the highly publicized discontent of its detractors, an infrastructure like the EBN will change the lives of thousands of current and future cyclists.
-Indeed, the real challenge is how to get more citizens of all ages to choose the bicycle more often as a mode of travel.
-Since safety concerns are the main deterrent to biking, the EBN will allow cyclists to travel without fear of putting themselves in danger and realize that Vision Zero – adopted by many cities – is not just a hollow slogan.
-In this regard, it should be pointed out that over the past few years, two cyclists lost their lives on St. Denis Street and that the EBN constitutes a concrete realization of the Vision Zero approach, which advocates that human life must take precedence over traffic flow.
+Despite the much-publicized grumbling of its detractors, a development like the REV will change the lives of thousands of current and future cyclists.
+And that's where the real challenge lies: how to get more citizens, young and old, to opt for cycling more often for their journeys?
+Since the main obstacle to cycling is insecurity, the REV will enable cyclists to get around without fear of putting themselves in danger, and to see that Vision Zero - adopted by several cities - is not just an empty slogan.
+In recent years, 2 cyclists have lost their lives on rue Saint-Denis, and the REV is a concrete expression of the Vision Zero approach: the vision that people's lives should take precedence over the flow of automobile traffic.

-Happy November biking!
+Happy November on your bike!

 Suzanne Lareau